fdeblasio/pokeemerald-expansion/notes.md

 - Macro for stat up (Flame Charge 50/Torch Song 80)
 - Combine Genie macros again
 - Turn some animation macros into functions like the Absorb ones
+- Update Drill Peck animation to match other drills?
 - Change Morning Sun/Moonlight/Synthesis to be based on time of day (like in Gen 2?) instead of weather?
 - Replace Hypno's Hypnosis effect with a new move that uses its pendulum in the animation
 - Aqua Ring heals more with Water Bubble?
 In rain?